kentbull/signify/protocol.md

 2. Perform a partial rotation of the Client AID as described below.
 3. Decrypt all salts with X25519 key from old passcode for Salty Keys, validate them against current public keys, encrypt with X25519 key from new passcode
 4. Decrypt all keys with X25519 key from old passcode for Randy Keys, validate them against current public keys, encrypt with X25519 key from new passcode
-5. Send all rotation event and all recrypted material in a POST request to the agent on `/agent/<Client AID>`
+5. Send the rotation event and all re-encrypted material in a POST request to the agent on `/agent/<Client AID>`

-### Partial Client AID Rotaion in Support of Passcode Rotation
+### Partial Client AID Rotation in Support of Passcode Rotation
 To provide post-quantum secure passcode recovery, a passcode recovery must be accompanied by partial rotation of the Client AID.
 This partial rotation is possible because the user will have to provide both old and new passcodes to initiate the process.

 The partial rotation of the Client AID is accomplished by using the old passcode to regenerate the the prior rotation key pair called `R0` from the latest establishment event.
-In addition, two new key pairs are generated from the new passocde, one used for signing authority (S0) and one used for rotation authority (R1) in the new rotation event.
+In addition, two new key pairs are generated from the new passocde, one used for signing authority (`S0`) and one used for rotation authority (`R1`) in the new rotation event.

 The public key for `S0` is used as the first signing key in the new rotation event; it is giving a fractionally weighted threshold of "1".
 The public key for `R0` is used as the second signing key in the new rotation event; it is giving a fractionally weighted threshold of "0".
-A Blake3 has is created of the public key for `R1` and is used as the next rotation key commitment.
+A Blake3 digest is created of the public key for `R1` and is used as the next rotation key commitment.

 The rotation event is signed with the private keys of both `S0` and `R0`.
 An example of a partial rotation event of the Client AID from above follows with its signatures: